-- Deliver an INCLUSIVE, high quality, RICH and VARIED Computing curriculum. - Children acquire and remember the SUBSTANTIVE knowledge first, in a progressive, logical order. - Through KNOWING MORE, children gain DISCIPLINARY knowledge and skills. - Children acquire new VOCABULARY every year, with each year group showing clear progression from the last. - Building on previous knowledge gained at KS1 / will prepare children for KS3. - NJS Staff have access to high quality CPD and resources clear pedagogy for delivery and summative assessment - Children REMEMBER MORE. - RELEVANT Children will gain understanding about how current computer systems work, and how to use them meaningfully, appropriately and safely. - At its heart, our Computing curriculum gives children the required knowledge, skills and vocabulary, with the ability to use their learning to contribute safely and positively in their COMMUNITY.
-It should equip them with the SKILLS AND EXPERIENCES they need in order to thrive in a technologically-rich society.
+- Deliver an INCLUSIVE, high quality, RICH, and VARIED Computing curriculum. - Ensure children acquire and remember the SUBSTANTIVE knowledge first, in a progressive, logical order. - See that through KNOWING MORE, children gain DISCIPLINARY knowledge and skills. - Ensure that children acquire new VOCABULARY every year, with each year group showing clear progression from the last. - Help children build on previous knowledge gained at KS1 / prepare children for KS3. - Give NJS Staff access to high quality CPD and resources clear pedagogy for delivery and summative assessment Children REMEMBER MORE. - Make our curriculum RELEVANT Children will gain understanding about how current computer systems work, and how to use them meaningfully, appropriately, and safely. - Ensure our Computing curriculum gives children the required knowledge, skills, and vocabulary, with the ability to use their learning to contribute safely and positively in their COMMUNITY.
+It should equip them with the ASPIRATIONS, SKILLS, AND EXPERIENCES they need, to thrive in a technology-rich society.

-Implementation
+Implementation:

-- NJS use high quality, progressive, Teach Computing NCCE resources, in every year group. - NJS teachers adapt and tailor NCCE planning to fit particular year group topics - eg Y3 animation work to fit history topics, Year 6 Spreadsheet work on Maths. - Sequences of lessons build logically on what has already been learned see planning. - Teachers use structured, scaffolded pedagogical approaches, taking children from novice to expert, encouraging enjoyment through success - see medium-term planning. - Teachers use formative assessment to reinforce concepts, via retrieval quizzes, reviews of previous lessons, rehearsal and practice of skills and knowledge gained and reinforcement and recall of new vocabulary. - Teachers use summative assessment documents during and after lessons, to assess progress, capturing and recording evidence anecdotally, and in physical and digital Computing folders. - Teachers show children how to use resources appropriately and safely, for communication, presentation, creative and research purposes. - Online Safety (E-Safety) is taught regularly at an age appropriate level, using Twinkl resources, Project Evolve, EfACW documents and Common Sense Media resources and is planned according to need.
+- NJS use high quality, progressive, Teach Computing NCCE resources, in every year group. - NJS teachers are free to adapt and tailor NCCE planning to fit particular year group topics eg Y3 animation work to fit history topics, Year 6 Spreadsheet work on Maths. - Sequences of lessons build logically on what has already been learned see planning. - Teachers use structured, scaffolded pedagogical approaches, taking children from novice to expert, encouraging enjoyment through success - see medium-term planning. - Teachers use formative assessment to reinforce concepts, via retrieval quizzes, reviews of previous lessons, rehearsal and practice of skills and knowledge gained and reinforcement and recall of new vocabulary. - Teachers use summative assessment documents during and after lessons, to assess progress, capturing and recording evidence anecdotally, and in physical and digital Computing folders. - Teachers show children how to use resources appropriately and safely, for communication, presentation, creative and research purposes. - Online Safety (E-Safety) is taught regularly at an age-appropriate level and is based on the National Curriculum requirements.
+Year groups use Twinkl resources,

-Impact
+Project Evolve resources, EfACW documents, SWGfL resources and Common Sense Media resources.
+Online Safety is planned according to need.

+Impact: